Kelvin Smith Library

 The Kelvin Smith Library also provides an eJournal portal which allows one to search and find all online journals for which we have access, as well as the specific issues available to us.

 Kelvin Smith Library has a DVD collection of approximately 5,000 DVDs.
-The DVDs which the library owns which document specific dances, the work of specific dancers and choreographers, as well as dance companies are part of this collection.
+The DVDs which the library owns document specific dances, the work of specific dancers and choreographers, as well as dance companies.

 Please note that many CDs and DVDs are listed on OhioLINK and that some libraries will lend these materials outside of their library and some do not.

-Kelvin Smith Library subscribes to a rich collection of streaming audio databases.
+Kelvin Smith Library also subscribes to streaming audio databases.
 The works in these databases are available to be streamed to your computer and include.
 For dancers searching for music to choreograph to, or music which might fit choreography in progress, these databases are invaluable:

 Several of our historical newspaper collections may be useful in finding articles related to performances which occured in New York or Washington D.C. during 19th or 20th century: The historical New York Times and Washington Post.